halimahexe/ColourPalette/README.md

 - Make it possible to copy specific colours
 - Add option to export palettes
 - Add option to save palette to localStorage
-- Add a popup of some form to tell users how to use the generator
+- Add a modal to tell users how to use the generator

 ### Stretch goals